bosgithub/Tree_Based_Methods/README.md

 We sum from region 1 to region J and every observation measure within each region, we get the square of the error and the idea is __we look for overall split of regions R1, ...., RJ that minimizes the residual sum of squares.__

-This is done using a top-down, greedy approach, __recursive binary spliting__, where we begin at the top of the tree where all oberserbations belong to a single region, and split successively into subspace.
+Because this is computationally infeasible to consider every possible partition of the feature space into J boxes.
+This is done instead using a top-down, greedy approach, __recursive binary spliting__, where we begin at the top of the tree where all oberserbations belong to a single region, and split successively into subspace.
 This greedy approache yields the best split at the current step.